Neethu9074/carbon/README.md

 As alternative (especially for Linux), you might use the `nginx` script as provided in the [internal-tools repository](https://github.com/instana/internal-tools/tree/master/proxrox-nginx), which will run Nginx as Docker container.

+#### Additional UI Engineer Software
+So, you are a UI engineer?
+Then you will also need the following awesome software for your awesome work!

+ - [Sketch](https://www.sketchapp.com/): This is our tool of choice for mockups and designs.
+You have to hit the `Free Trial` button to download it.
+You can get a license from Michael Krumm (just ask via Slack).
+ - [SFPro font](https://developer.apple.com/fonts/downloads/SFPro.zip): This is the default MacOS system font that we are using in our product.
+Unfortunately, this font can only be used in Sketch when installed separately.

 ### Setting up local domains
 In order for cookies to be send to the backend you need to configure a rule in `/etc/hosts` to route all traffic for `local-instana.instana.io` to `127.0.0.1`.
 Only access the local development environment using this domain.